zeke/replicate-sd-textual-inversion/README.md

 # Stable Diffusion + Textual Inversion with Codespaces and Replicate

-This demo repo can be used to fine-tune [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) with your own concept using [textual inversion](https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion) and deploy it on Replicate.
+This demo repo illustrates how to run GitHub Codespaces to fine-tune [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) with your own concept using [textual inversion](https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion), and deploy it to Replicate as a cloud API.

 🐲 For a live running example, check out [@chenxwh](https://github.com/chenxwh)'s [Spyro the Dragon model](https://replicate.com/cjwbw/sd-textual-inversion-spyro-dragon).